EVEprosper/ProsperAPI/docs/crest_endpoint.md

 # CREST APIs
 As a public service, we provide some tools for transforming and extending EVE Online's [CREST API](http://eveonline-third-party-documentation.readthedocs.io/en/latest/crest/index.html).
 This project is an exercise in Flask and REST design/deployment.

+All services in this collection run without DB connections.  [tinyDB](https://tinydb.readthedocs.io/en/latest/) is used as a cache layer, but the service is designed to be easy to deploy anywhere without extra dependencies.
+Build & install is designed/tested on Ubuntu16 systems.

 ### Note:
 As of writing this (2017-03-10), CCP is working to replace CREST/XML API's with [ESI](https://esi.tech.ccp.is/latest/).
 We will review replacing the CREST request structure with an ESI one, but worry about ESI/oAuth scoping for a reasonably simple app.